ntn888/ntn888.github.io/about.markdown

 The  bl702 is a new offering from the chip design company Bouffalo Lab, that is extremely cheap, performant RISC-V chip.
 With all the bells & whistles of IoT, it's got BLE, 802.15.4, and Zigbee.
 See [this post](https://simplycreate.online/update/2022/02/19/xt-zb1-bl702.html) for further info.

 It is envisaged that as the bl702 catches on it'll get support off the many MCU frameworks maybe even Arduino.
 This text however will be concerned with the manufacture's vanilla sdk offering: bl-iot-sdk.
 But before that we'll take a look at it's bigger cousin bl602 whhich was released in advance and has more tooling support.
-(I'll let it uncubate a bit further and mature while tackling the bl602)
+(I'll let it incubate a bit further and mature while tackling the bl602)

 The SDK by  default uses the freeRTOS, a real-time kernel that enables multitasking; makes the life of a firmware dev easier.